Prague Student Summit

-Over the years, the format of the Prague Student Summit developed considerably; today it offers simulations of 3 key organizations: UN, NATO and EU.
+Over the years, the format of the Prague Student Summit developed considerably; today it offers simulations of 3 key organizations: UN, NATO, EU and G20.
 The participants in each model defend the interests of the states they represent and negotiate in the same way as real representatives of individual countries would.
 Within the agenda of individual bodies, the delegates deal with the current problems that the international community tackles.

 The preparatory team that prepares the PSS every year consists of more than 60 university students, usually picked from the group of former participants of the Summit.

 The organizer of the project is Association for International Affairs, a non-governmental and non-profit organization established in 1997 for the purpose of research and education in the field of international relations.

 In the past, Prague Summit Student was taken under patronage by such personalities as Václav Havel, Karel Schwarzenberg, Petr Pithart, Madeleine Albright or Kateřina Valachová.

 Progress of the project

 The year of the Prague Student Summit is divided into two main parts – the preparatory stage and the Final conference.

-During the academic year, five preparatory meetings take place at the University of Economics, Prague.
+During the academic year, five preparatory meetings take place at the Faculty of Law, Charles University.
 Their purpose is to prepare the participants not only for the Final conference, but also to develop their expert knowledge and soft skills.
 Here, delegates impersonate the roles of diplomats, learn to discuss, take a stand and formulate an opinion, for which they are trying to get the support of their peers.
 An integral part of these preparatory meetings are lectures, panel discussions with interesting guests and interactive activities to develop the skills and abilities of the students.

 The Final conference traditionally takes place in the spring.
 The Opening ceremony has been attended by guests from the project partners, diplomats, politicians and media representatives.
 In recent years, its venue has been, for example, the Prague Castle Ball Room, the Czernin Palace, the Ambassador Hotel or the Hilton Prague.
 The actual negotiations take place as usual in the Prague Congress Centre.
 Thereby, Students have a unique occasion to meet with guests such as Petr Pavel, Michal Horáček, Erik Tabery and many others who have already visited the Prague Student Summit.

 Among other things, the project is enriched by a wide range of accompanying events that are held throughout the year.
 In the past, for instance, students attended a reception in the residence of the Mayor of Prague and traveled to Brussels, Vienna, Geneva and Strasbourg on a tour of the actual seats of the simulated organizations.
 Before the beginning of Final conference, participants also have the opportunity to visit the embassies of states which they represent in the project.

 Within the XXII season of the PSS, a new project "Prague Student Summit arrives to the regions" is organized.
 The aim is to show the activities of the UN Security Council to students of 8th and 9th grades of primary schools in different regions.